paytonshafer/Design-Patterns/README.md

 # Design Patterns in TypeScript

 Welcome to the "Design Patterns in TypeScript" repository!
 In this project, you can explore various design patterns that provide conceptual as well as real-world examples of their implementation using TypeScript.
 This repository serves as a learning resource for developers interested in design patterns and TypeScript.
+Thank you for checking out this repository, this project was a way for me to learn popular design patterns while strenghtening my OOP and TypeScript skills.
 A great reasource for learning more about the design patterns in this repository and seeing examples in many top programming languages can be found [here](https://refactoring.guru/design-patterns).

 ## Table of Contents
 1. [Introduction](#introduction)